frontenddogma/web-development-glossary/manuscript/d.md

 Data visualization
 : The graphic representation of data.
 Data visualization involves producing images that communicate relationships among the represented data to viewers of the images.
 This communication is achieved through the use of a systematic mapping between graphic marks and data values in the creation of the visualization.
 The mapping establishes how data values will be represented visually, determining how and to what extent a property of a graphic mark, such as size or color, will change to reflect changes in the value of a datum.
 To communicate information clearly and efficiently, data visualization uses statistical graphics, plots, information graphics, and other tools.
 Numerical data may be encoded using dots, lines, or bars, to visually communicate a quantitative message.
 Effective visualization helps users analyze and reason about data and evidence.
 It makes complex data more accessible, understandable, and usable.&nbsp;[†](#w-data-visualization)

+Data warehouse
+: A system used for data analysis and reporting, and a core component of business intelligence.
+Data warehouses are central repositories of integrated data from one or more disparate sources.
+They store current and historical data in one single place.&nbsp;[†](#w-dwh)

 Database
 : An organized collection of data, generally stored and accessed electronically from a computer system.
 Relational databases model data as rows and columns in a series of tables, and the vast majority use SQL for writing and querying data.
 Non-relational databases, also referred to as NoSQL, use different query languages.&nbsp;[†](#w-database)